-The time taken from ovulation till when the egg passes through the vent varies with individuals within the range 23-26 hours.
+The time taken from ovulation until when the egg passes through the vent varies with individuals within the range 23-26 hours.
 If the time is longer than 24 hours then the time of laying will be progressively later in the day for each successive egg in the clutch.
 When eggs are laid at a late hour, an ovulation is missed and the start of a new clutch will be earlier in the next laying day.

 Hens that produce long clutches release the yolk very shortly after first light (whether natural or artificial light).
 Successive ovulations occur very shortly after the laying of the previous egg.
-Those producing short clutches usually release the yolk later in the day and often have longer periods between laying time and the next ovulation.
+Those that produce short clutches usually release the yolk later in the day and often have longer periods between laying time and the next ovulation.

 When pullets first commence to lay, their hormonal and other controlling systems have not yet reached a state of balance.
 As a consequence, the first eggs are laid in a somewhat haphazard sequence.
 However, once these systems have reached a state of balance (usually after 7-10 days), egg production becomes more regular.
 Peak ovulation is reached 3-5 weeks after first egg.
 This will be held for a period and then will decline steadily thereafter until the bird moults or some other factor causes a cessation of production for a period.

-The remainder of the egg i.e. the albumen, the shell membranes and the shell are produced by different segments of the oviduct.
+The other components of the egg are the albumen, the shell membranes and the shell, and are produced by different segments of the oviduct.
 These segments are:

-In the egg laying hen the oviduct is a tube like organ consisting of the previously named segments with one end lying adjacent to the ovary and the other entering the vent.
+In the egg laying hen the oviduct is a tube like organ that consists of the previously named segments with one end lying adjacent to the ovary and the other entering the vent.
 It is approximately 70 centimetres long and is very glandular.
 The glands of the different segments produce the remaining different parts of the egg.
 Because of its function the oviduct is very well supplied with blood vessels.